lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

    Create a new text file within *unbreakable-bonds/* and name it *input.lammps*.
-Copy the following lines in it:
+Copy the following lines into it:

 .. code-block:: lammps